We match your driver to your favorite club

 There is One “best” Golf Shaft Flex For Each Player

-All ads for golf clubs extol the development of new head design technology.
-See this site page Heads for the debunking of the ads.
-The role of the shaft in golf club performance is treated as a generic component ranked below the head, club length, swing weight and grip in importance.
-But several articles in golf magazines cited club improvements ascribed to shafts, so I decided to test the effect of shaft flex on shot distance and direction.
+Almost all ads for golf clubs extol the advantages of new head design technology.
+(Click on the tab on the above menu marked Iron Heads or Driver Heads for debunking of such ads).
+In the ads, the role of the shaft in club performance is treated as a generic component ranked below the head, club length, swing weight and grip in importance.
+But several articles appearing in golf magazines in the early 1980’s cited game improvements ascribed to matching shafts to player’s swings.
+I decided to measure the importance of shaft flex on shot distance and direction control.

-In order to separate the effect of the the shaft flex from all the other club design parameters, I constructed 30 six irons with the same club head model, grip and swing weight but with a shaft flex difference of just 1/7th (3 CPM) of a letter flex.
+In order to separate the effect of the the shaft flex from all the other club design parameters, I constructed 30 six flex-test 6-irons with the same club head model, grip and swing weight but with a shaft flex difference of around 3 cycles per minute (CPM), just 1/7th of a letter flex.
 These test irons were used to span the 90 CPM range from L to Xsiff starting at 240 CPM up to 330 CPM.

-I noticed two interesting facts.
-First, after an hour long in-person test to determine a player’s best flex, every player with a favorite club, tested to the same shaft frequency of his favorite.
+I noticed two interesting facts after an hour long in-person test to determine a player’s best flex.
+Every player who had with a favorite club, tested to the same shaft frequency as the frequency of his favorite club.
 Secondly, comparing handicap improvement between players with driver re-shafting to those re-shafting only their irons, the driver had much more impact than any other club and perhaps all the other clubs combined.
 This is probably due to the fact that it is hit more often and driver miss-hits run the score up more than miss-hits with other clubs.

 My approach to shaft flex fitting shown in the tests above suffers from two drawbacks.
 It is accurate but time consuming.
 More importantly, it requires the physical presence of the player being fitted.
 This is where the Internet comes in.
 It provides the opportunity to contact players on a global scale so that their driver flex can be based on information derived from a their favorite club.
 This can be accomplished without the physical presence of the player and thereby replaces the in-person flex test described above.
 I have tried this short-cut fitting method locally and it is effective, as the testimonials describe.
 Your favorite club, any club longer than an 8 iron, can be used as a model for a perfectly fitted driver.
-I need the club at my shop to extract the weight, swing weight, flex(frequency), shaft bandwidth and grip model and size, all of which need to be copied.
-Why this is true is revealed briefly on other pages on this web site.
-For more detailed explanations, buy my book.
+I need the club at my shop to extract the weight, swing weight, flex(frequency), shaft bandwidth and flex profile and grip model and size, all of which need to be copied.

-The average player was losing 9 yards with his 6 iron.
-A few were losing much more.
-This data supports the oft cited suspicion that nearly 90 % of players are playing with miss-fitted clubs, or we should say, their miss-fitted shafts.
+The average player is losing 9 yards with his 6 iron.
+A few are losing much more.
+This data supports the oft-cited suspicion that nearly 90 % of players are playing with miss-fitted clubs, or we should say, their miss-fitted shafts.